 · The crime was not the direct result of being a victim of human trafficking.

-· If another person deprived you of or violated your personal liberty with the intent to obtain forced labor or services, you may be a victim of human trafficking.
+· If another person deprived you of or violated your personal liberty with the intent to obtain forced labor or services; or

-· If another person deprived you of or violated your personal liberty with the intent to have you participate in commercial sex acts, prostitution, or child pornography, you may be a victim of human trafficking.
+· If another person deprived you of or violated your personal liberty with the intent to have you participate in commercial sex acts, prostitution, or child pornography; or

-· If another person caused, induced, or persuaded, or attempted to cause, induce, or persuade, you when you were a minor to engage in a commercial sex act, prostitution, or pornography, you may be a victim of human trafficking.
+· If another person caused, induced, or persuaded, or attempted to cause, induce, or persuade, you when you were a minor to engage in a commercial sex act, prostitution, or pornography.

 Under this law, a non-violent crime is any crime not listed in Penal Code §667.5(c).
 All misdemeanors under this law are non-violent crimes.
 Most felonies under this law are non-violent crimes.
 Only the most serious crimes are considered “violent” crimes and they spelled out in Penal Code §667.5(c).